-For more information, see the SDK Developer Guide.
+For more information, see the HERE Workspace for Java and Scala Developers Guide.

 If you are a Marketplace user and you do not have the HERE Workspace Plan, you do not have access to the SDK.
 See the Marketplace Consumer User's Guide or the Marketplace Provider User's Guide for information on downloading the Data Client Library.